 You all might have heard of the term- cloud storage.
-It’s a service model which stores your data remotely and is available with the help of internet.
+It’s a service model which stores your data remotely and is available with the help of the Internet.
 There are many apps and software available that provide the facility of cloud storage.
-One of them is Dropbox.
-Come on, let’s have a brief discussion about what Dropbox is, its features, etc. Thus, you must know how to get a Dropbox Free Account.
+One of them is Upstore and Dropbox.
+While you will discover the features of Dropbox, Upstore is another software for uploading and sharing your files with your family.
+Anyways, let’s have a brief discussion about what Dropbox is, its features, etc. Thus, you must know how to get a Dropbox Free Account.

 You can generate free Dropbox accounts and passwords with the generator given below.
-Just click on the “Generate” button and wait for about 20-30 seconds.
+Just click the “Generate” button and wait for about 20-30 seconds.
 Your email ID and password will display.
-Now, all you have to do is enter these details inside the login panel on it’s side and you are good to go.
+Now, all you have to do is enter these details inside the login panel on its side, and you are good to go.

-Note: We have limited accounts and some of them might not work if they are already in use.
-If that is the case with you then run the generator again for new details.
+Note: We have limited accounts; some might not work if they are already in use.
+If that is the case with you, run the generator again for new details.

 Get Dropbox Free Account and Free Dropbox Plus

-As you know that you get free 2 GB space upon signing up to Dropbox.
-But 2 GB space is very less to store your data, right?
-And in order to get more space, you have to buy the pro version.
+You know you get free 2 GB space upon signing up to Dropbox.
+But 2 GB of space is significantly less to store your data, right?
+And to get more space, you have to buy the pro version.
 What if you do not have to buy the free space and still can have access to it?
 Sounds interesting, right?
 So here in this section, I’ll guide you into how you can manage a Dropbox Free Account.

 Method 1: Dropbox Free Account Usernames & Passwords (List)